Super Smash Bros. for Wii U

 Unused Stage Features

-In Super Smash Bros. for Wii U, stages often contain much more than can be seen with the standard camera and background features are surprisingly detailed.
+Stages often contain much more than can be seen with the standard camera, and the background features are surprisingly detailed.

 While much of this off-screen level geometry is technically visible in reflections, things like the backs of buildings and the examples below can only be seen with camera hacking.